bbalog87/bbalog87/README.md

 * I integarte well-established NGS technologies for microbial & animal genome assembly and annotation;
 * I use HPC for large scale data processing;
 * I am R enthiast, which I primary leverage for data cleaning, wrangling and visualization in the tidyverse ecosystem;
-* I use BASH and python for scripting writing workflows and reformatting data;
+* I use BASH and python for scripting pipeline and reformatting data;
 * Both Conda and Nextflow are good friends of mine;
 * I BASH and python for scripting writing workflows and reformatting data;
 * I advocate for reproducible research and open science by making my worklows and pipelien as reprocdicele as posible and my data FAIR.